 We strongly encourage you to consider your technological readiness for school and for field placements in advance.
 Check out the resources available to you as a DU student, by visiting the University of Denver IT Student Resources page.

 Most of our online information sessions and meetings will be held via Zoom, a cloud-based video communications service that offers the ability to host meetings via computer, mobile, or tablet.
 All DU students have access to this service at no additional cost!

 The online learning management system used on the Denver Campus is Canvas.
 All DU records and official information on your schedule, your transcript, and personal profile are accessed through PioneerWeb.
 You can set up Canvas and PioneerWeb to work on your computer or laptop, and on your smart phone.
 Many students report that using the the apps for these programs, as well as bookmarking Canvas and PioneerWeb in their browsers, helps them feel ready when school starts.

-All Denver Campus New Student Orientations will be held virtually during Academic Year 2021-2022, with expectations of some advance preparation and asynchronous work.
+Denver Campus New Student Orientations will be offered in virtual and in-person componets during Academic Year 2022-2023, with expectations of advance preparation and asynchronous work.

 DU ID Card